caraya/personal-blog/content/blog/conference-report-books-in-browsers.md

 Another turning of an idea on its head is what makes a virtual reality beyond experiments like [Google Glass](https://developers.google.com/glass/) or the full head mounted displays like the [Oculus Rift](https://www3.oculus.com/en-us/rift/) or [Playstation VR](https://www.playstation.com/en-us/explore/playstation-vr/)?

-We should be able to marry augmented reality (Glass or Microsoft Hololens can provide additional information about a location.
+We should be able to marry augmented reality (Glass or Microsoft Hololens can provide additional information about a location) with the real world where the story happens.
 What if we could mix the augmented reality with a story that happens in the "real world" and that depends on interactions both virtual and real?

 Once again we have to be mindful of the types of stories we tell in this medium.
 We also need to make sure that people in charge know what we're doing... last thing we want to do is have some of our performers arrested.